-- Teach and Practise Relaxation Techniques: When your child is calm, teach them new skills to learn to relax.
+- When your child is calm, teach them new skills to learn to relax.
 Ideas such as smell the flower and blow out the candle (deep breathing) or tracing a square with your finger (breathing in and out at each corner) can be effective.
-Consider using a visual of these actions to make them more concrete. - Teach and Practice the Appropriate Behaviour: Identify why your child tantrums, and practise teaching them what they should do instead (e.g. if they tantrum instead of using words, when calm, practise having them ask for items and reinforcing them with praise). - Model Strategies: Use the relaxation strategies in front of your child, and describe what you are doing (e.g. "Mommy is going to smell the flower/blow out the candle to stay calm.").
+Consider using a visual of these actions to make them more concrete. - Teach and practice the appropriate behaviour (Stein, 2022). - Identify why your child tantrums, and practise teaching them what they should do instead (e.g., if they tantrum instead of using words, when calm, practise having them ask for items and reinforcing them with praise).

+• Model Strategies.

+Use the relaxation strategies in front of your child, and describe what you are doing (e.g., "Mommy is going to smell the flower/blow out the candle to stay calm.").